-- (a) a reconciliation between the gross investment in the lease at the end of the reporting period, and the present value of minimum lease payments receivable at the end of the reporting period.
-In addition, a lessor shall disclose the gross investment in the lease and the present value of minimum lease payments receivable at the end of the reporting period, for each of the following periods: - (i) not later than one year;(ii) later than one year and not later than five years; and(iii) later than five years. - (b) unearned finance income. - (c) the unguaranteed residual values accruing to the benefit of the lessor. - (d) the accumulated allowance for uncollectible minimum lease payments receivable. - (e) contingent rents recognized as income in the period. - (f) a general description of the lessor's significant leasing arrangements, including, for example, information about contingent rent, renewal or purchase options and escalation clauses, subleases, and restrictions imposed by lease arrangements.
+- (a) a reconciliation between the gross investment in the lease at the end of the reporting period, and the present value of minimum lease payments receivable at the end of the reporting period. - (b) unearned finance income. - (c) the unguaranteed residual values accruing to the benefit of the lessor. - (d) the accumulated allowance for uncollectible minimum lease payments receivable. - (e) contingent rents recognized as income in the period. - (f) a general description of the lessor's significant leasing arrangements, including, for example, amount of non-cancellable lease commitment, terms of lease, information about contingent rent, renewal or purchase options and escalation clauses, subleases, and restrictions imposed by lease arrangements.

 Section 6.
-Financial statements of lessors: operating leases
+Financial Statements of Lessors: Operating Leases

-6.1 Recognition and measurement
+6.1 Recognition and Measurement